forcedotcom/aura/README.md

 * JDK 1.8
 * Apache Maven 3

-### Step 1: Generate a Template from the Aura Archetype
+### Step 1: Clone Aura git repo and build Archetype

 1. Open a command line window.
+2. Clone or download Aura maven project using the above github button.
+3. Navigate to root `aura` directory
+4. Build Aura

+    `mvn clean install`

+### Step 2: Generate a Template from the Aura Archetype

+1. Open a command line window.
 2. Navigate to the directory where you want to create your project template and run:

-    `mvn archetype:generate -DarchetypeCatalog=http://repo.auraframework.org/libs-release-local/archetype-catalog.xml`
+    `mvn archetype:generate -DarchetypeCatalog=local`

-3. When prompted to choose an archetype, enter `1`.
+3. When prompted to choose an archetype, type the number that corresponds with Aura archetype.

-4. Select the latest archetype version, or press enter for the default version.
-       The archetype is downloaded to your machine.
+    `Choose archetype:
+     1: local -> org.auraframework:simple-aura-archetype (archetype for Aura-based "hello, world")`

-5. Enter these values:
+4 Enter these values:
 <pre><code>
     Define value for property 'groupId': org.myGroup
     Define value for property 'artifactId': helloWorld